great-expectations/great_expectations/docs/docusaurus/docs/core/connect_to_data/dataframes/dataframes.md

 import PrereqSparkIfNecessary from '../../_core_components/prerequisites/_optional_spark_installation.md' import PrereqDataContext from '../../_core_components/prerequisites/_preconfigured_data_context.md'

 A dataframe is a set of data that resides in-memory and is represented in your code by a variable to which it is assigned.
+To connect to this in-memory data you will define a Data Source based on the type of dataframe you are connecting to, a Data Asset that connects to the dataframe in question, and a Batch Definition that will return all of the records in the dataframe as a single Batch of data.

+## Create a Data Source

+Because the dataframes reside in memory you do not need to specify the location of the data when you create your Data Source.
+Instead, the type of Data Source you create depends on the type of dataframe containing your data.
 Great Expectations has methods for connecting to both pandas and Spark dataframes.

-## Create a Data Source

 ### Prerequisites